-As a society, we have been given relatively poor methods on how to successfully get noteworthy abs.
-Or, at least, abs that would be comfortable showing off at the beach.
+As a society, we have been given relatively poor methods for how to successfully get noteworthy abs.
+Or, at least, abs that you would be comfortable showing off at the beach.

 We’ve all done thousands of crunches and sit-ups without seeing any sustainable results.
 And if you were lucky, you made it through without a low back overuse injury.

-Unfortunately, traditional methods for getting abs couldn’t be further from the truth.
+Unfortunately, traditional methods for getting great abs couldn’t be further from the truth.
 It wasn’t meant to be as difficult as people make it out to be.
-Recent statistics show that bellys are growing as well as low back pain.
+Recent statistics show that bellies are growing, as well as low back pain.

 When we think about it, this shouldn’t be a surprise.
 I wonder if the rates of low back pain are attributed at all to the excessive sit-ups and crunches.
-If we only had an effective and plausible way to get abs without having to risk injury?
+If we only had an effective and plausible way to get great abs without having to risk injury!

-Well, today I am going to change all of that for you and give you a 3 tweaks to getting a great looking core that will last.
+Well, today I am going to change all of that for you and share 3 tweaks for getting a great looking core that will last.
 See, the big problem that sit-ups present is a term called, “Local Ab Targeting.”
-This basically is only targeting the tops of our abs without really penetrating the entire ab complex.
+This basically means only targeting the tops of our abs without really penetrating the entire ab complex.

 Global ab targeting is the method that I will explain in this article.
 In order to ensure that you are no longer making the mistake of local ab targeting, we first have to begin with three basic steps to proper contraction of the global ab complex.